DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 Volume VI.
 Book III.
 Chorus with String Orchestra:

-2. That I Did Always Love: SATB chorus with soprano and bass-baritone soloists, flute doubling alto flute (all versions), 5 movements; 19 minutes; Emily Dickinson.
-Movements I., III., & V. dedicated to my husband, Andrew Hubbard; The rest dedicated to the performers, especially, II, which is dedicated to Linda Cecil.
+2. That I Did Always Love: SATB chorus with soprano and bass-baritone soloists, flute doubling alto flute (all versions), 5 movements; 19 minutes; Movements I, III & V use poems by Emily Dickinson.

 2a.
 That I did Always Love: That I did Always Love: with percussion (triangle, gong and cymbals), timpani, harp, and strings.